aspose-html-cloud/aspose-html-cloud-dotnet/docs/StorageProvider.md

 > bool Exists(string storageName)
 > ```

-Checks if specified cloud storage exists or is available for the user
+Checks if specified cloud storage exists or is available for the user.